The contents of this section come from http://kingdomhearts.wikia.com/wiki/Kingdom_Hearts_II_Final_Mix.

 - A new difficulty mode called Critical Mode.

-- A new Drive Form called "Limit Form" has abilities from Kingdom Hearts and Kingdom Hearts Final Mix, and also bears resemblance to Sora's outfit from the original game.
+- The addition of a new Drive Form called "Limit Form", granting Sora access to abilities from Kingdom Hearts and Kingdom Hearts Final Mix, and bearing resemblance to his outfit from the original game.

 - A new mini-game called Puzzle, which unlocks special items.